|

 Cost of living

 However, if you are going to live alone in London, you will require a monthly minimum of €2,779.
-In the case where you are planning on moving in with a family, these amounts will almost double.
+If you plan on moving in with a family, these amounts will almost double.

 While it might look expensive at first glance, these expenses are manageable once you know how much salary you would make in Dublin and London.
 Even making the minimum wage in both cities would be enough to help you get by and have a comfortable life.